-The ACT is divided into four sections: English, Reading, Maths, and Science, with an optional Writing Test.
-Some schools may require the Writing Test, so check with them before taking the ACT.
-The ACT test has a total of 215 multiple-choice questions.
+The ACT® is divided into four sections: English, Reading, Mathematics, and Science, with an optional Writing Test.
+Some schools may require the Writing Test, so check with them before taking the ACT®.
+The ACT® test has a total of 215 multiple-choice questions.

 Section 1: English